 The flagship attraction is Mario Kart: Koopa’s Challenge, which you’ll find in the back of Super Nintendo World inside Koopa’s Castle.
 Bowser is known as Koopa in Japan, hence the name.

 Mario Kart is a ride that’s suitable for families with children.
-While it’s not the ride that everyone was expecting (it doesn’t move as fast as you’d want it to), it still hits the essence of Mario Kart, and you’ll still leave with a smile on your face.
+While it’s not the ride that everyone was expecting (it doesn’t move as fast as you’d want it to), it still hits the essence of Mario Kart, and you’ll still leave with a smile.
 At least, I did.

 Pro tip: At the entrance to Mario Kart is a seat to ensure you can fit securely into the ride vehicle.
-If you’re concerned about height or body shape, try this before getting into the inevitably long queue.
+If you’re concerned about height or body shape, try this before entering the long queue.

 Yoshi’s Adventure is a family-friendly omnimover attraction where you hop on the back of a Yoshi and take a colourful tour of Super Nintendo World.
 You’ll meet familiar characters like Baby Peach, Mario, and Captain Toad!